MarvinBaral/Ansible4reMarkable/README.md

 ### Uninteresting Helper Tasks:

 - "entware" - a task to complete the entware installation
-- "ssh_local" - adds 10.11.99.1 as "remarkable" in your ssh config - now you can just type "ssh remarkable" to reach it
+- "ssh_local" - adds 10.11.99.1 as "reMarkable" in your ssh config - now you can just type "ssh reMarkable" to reach it